ThomaxMerlin/iris-KNN-classifier/README.md

-# iris-KNN-classifier

 # Iris Species Classification using K-Nearest Neighbors (KNN)

-This project demonstrates how to perform exploratory data analysis (EDA) and build a K-Nearest Neighbors (KNN) model to classify Iris flower species based on their sepal and petal measurements.
+This Jupyter Notebook demonstrates how to perform exploratory data analysis (EDA) and build a K-Nearest Neighbors (KNN) model to classify Iris flower species based on their sepal and petal measurements.
 The dataset used is `Iris-Copy1.csv`, which contains 150 entries with four features and a target variable (`Species`).

 ---